IBM/ibmi-bob/docs/getting-started/prerequisites.md

 ## TGTCCSID support on the ILE RPG and COBOL compilers

-BOB supports specifying the EBCDIC CCSID to compile the source in.
+TOBi supports specifying the EBCDIC CCSID to compile the source in.
 This requires the TGTCCSID parameter on the RPG and COBOL compiler commands.
 Details of which PTFs are needed on which release are found [here](prepare-the-project/compiler-specific.md).

 ## Ensure the SSH daemon is running